Your monthly pledge: A lifeline for animals. START NOW!

 At the slaughterhouse, animals are stunned – often ineffectively – and then hung upside-down, decapitated, and skinned or dismembered.
 Those who await their turns for slaughter will witness other animals dying before them.
 They will try to escape but will ultimately be unsuccessful.

-How to stop factory farming:
+How to stop factory farming

 That is why millions across the globe have taken action, replacing meat, dairy, and eggs with a wide variety of plant-based options.
-From bean tacos to creamy pastas, cruelty-free foods are rich in flavor, comfort, and satisfaction.
+From bean tacos to creamy pasta, cruelty-free foods are rich in flavor, comfort, and satisfaction.

 To join them by beginning your plant-based journey, you can access an entire library of free resources at Love Veg.
 You’ll discover all your favorite comfort food recipes, a wealth of inspiration, and answers to all your burning questions.